lucianot/dealbook2/docs/investor.md

 ````
 {
+  "investor": {
     "description": "Monashees is a cool VC"
+  }
 }
 ````
 * Sample response: